Also Known As:

 Weapon Program:

-• Military
+- Military

 Former Chief of the Islamic Revolutionary Guard Corps (IRGC) Joint Staff.

-Became commander of the IRGC navy in August 1997; reportedly appointed Chief of the IRGC Joint Staff in July 2000 and was replaced by Brigadier General Mohammad Hejazi in September 2007; reportedly became head of Imam Hoseyn University (Imam Hussein University of the Revolutionary Guards) in October 2005 and left the university in July 2007; reportedly appointed head of the IRGC Strategic Studies Centre in September 2007; born circa 1961 in Kerman, Iran.
+Became commander of the IRGC Navy in August 1997; reportedly appointed Chief of the IRGC Joint Staff in July 2000 and was replaced by Brigadier General Mohammad Hejazi in September 2007; reportedly became head of Imam Hussein University (IHU) in October 2005 and left the university in July 2007; reportedly appointed head of the IRGC Strategic Studies Center in September 2007.

 Sanctions

-Added on October 25, 2007, to the Specially Designated Nationals (SDN) list maintained by the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC), freezing the person's assets under U.S. jurisdiction and prohibiting transactions with U.S. parties pursuant to Executive Order 13382, which targets proliferators of weapons of mass destruction (WMD) and their delivery systems; foreign parties facilitating transactions for the entity or otherwise assisting the entity are subject to U.S. sanctions; also subject to the Iranian Financial Sanctions Regulations; foreign financial institutions facilitating transactions for the person may be prohibited from opening or maintaining correspondent or payable-through accounts in the United States.
+Added on October 25, 2007, to the Specially Designated Nationals (SDN) list maintained by the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC), freezing the person's assets under U.S. jurisdiction and prohibiting transactions with U.S. parties pursuant to Executive Order 13382, which targets proliferators of weapons of mass destruction (WMDs) and their delivery systems; also designated on October 31, 2017, pursuant to Executive Order 13224, which targets terrorists and those providing support to terrorists or acts of terrorism; also subject to the Iranian Financial Sanctions Regulations, which restrict the use of the U.S. financial system for transactions involving Iranian entities.

-Sanctioned by the governments of Australia and Japan, restricting business and financial transactions with the person and/or freezing the person's assets in those countries.
+Sanctioned by the governments of Australia, Canada, Japan, and the United Kingdom, restricting business and financial transactions with the person and/or freezing the person's assets in those countries.